omegaup/libinteractive/docs/en/writing.md

 Where the languages are one of `c`, `cpp`, `pas`, `py`, `java`. `pas` is not supported as a problemsetter language, so it will fail if you try.

+For Windows users, it's necessary to add the `--windows` flag so you it can compile correctly from Code::Blocks.

 You must also create a directory called `examples` (in lowercase) and place a sample input in a file called `sample.in` in that directory.
 If needed, you can add more test cases in that directory, and they will be automatically copied to